niranjanneeru/YT-API-Comment-Name/index.md

 def __init__(self):
     credentials = None
-    if os.path.exists('token.pickle'):
+    if os.path.exists('secrets/token.pickle'):
         print('Loading Credentials From File...')
-        with open('token.pickle', 'rb') as token:
+        with open('secrets/token.pickle', 'rb') as token:
             credentials = pickle.load(token)

     if not credentials or not credentials.valid: